Trademark Application Service

 3. I describe your goods for broadest protection.
 Trademarks must be registered in one of 45 classes of goods or services.
 Trademark owners need to select the right class and be able to describe the goods both specifically and broadly to get the best protection.

 4. I assist you with any minor “office actions”.
 Once a trademark application is submitted, it takes about 3-4 months before a trademark examiner reviews it.
 If the examiner detects any problems with the application, the examiner will issue a letter called an “office action” requiring the applicant to take certain actions or else registration will be denied.
 My fee includes responding to any minor defects in the application.
 More importantly, I try to anticipate potential issues that the examiner might discover and appraise you of those risks so that you can be prepared for any office actions.

-5. Once your application is approved (intend to use mark) or registered (in-use mark) I provide reminders for up to 5 years so that you can maintain your mark.
+5. Once your application is approved (intend to use mark) or registered (in-use mark) I can provide reminders for up to 5 years so that you can maintain your mark (additional fees may apply).